limivann/app-performance-predictor/README.md

 1. Machine learning main goal: predict rating of the app using features.
 2. Which genre of apps has the highest rating?
 3. Which country makes the best apps?

-4. Does content rating, price(free / paid), ad supported apps, and in apps purchases has impact on the rating and install count?
+Dev
+Best developers and their top categories.
+Developers that made the most apps.

+Yifei
+Does editor's choice affect ratings and installs?
-5. Does size of the app affect total installs? (some people don't like to install large apps)
+Does size of the app affect total installs? (some people don't like to install large apps) Does content rating, price(free / paid), ad supported apps has impact on the rating?
-6. Which type of games is the most successful?
-7. Best developers and their top categories.
-8. Developers that made the most apps.
-9. FAANG, which company made the best apps?
+Does in game purchases affect rating
+Does Day since updated affect rating
-10. How to get "High" Rating on Play Store?
+Does day since released affect installs (find apps that has less installs despite released for a long time) How to get "High" Rating on Play Store?

-11. Market breakdown by game category, which category has most downloads?
+Aaron
+FANG, which company made the best apps?
+Top singapore company apps?
-12. App rating distribution
+App rating distribution
-13. Rating VS size/price band/free or paid/installs
+Rating VS size/price band/free or paid/installs
-14. Pricing trend, how to price your app?
-(Swarmplot)
-15. Number of reviews VS Number of downloads
+Pricing trend, how to price your app?
+(Swarmplot) Number of reviews VS Number of downloads
-16. Does editor's choice affect ratings?

 ## Data preparation and cleaning